jbrzusto/scratch-picoboard/README.md

 ## Overview

-The hard work was already done here: https://github.com/audetto/asi-link That repo provides a replacement for ScratchLink that serves up local serial ports on a websocket server so that a local instance of Scratch 3 can connect to them.
+The hard piece was already available in https://github.com/audetto/asi-link, which provides a replacement for ScratchLink that serves up local serial ports on a websocket server so that a local instance of Scratch 3 can connect to them.
 The PicoBoard connects to your computer as a USB serial device.